 Monetary-policy makers held price growth at 6.1 percent in 2011, a two-decade low, and are targeting an improvement to 5 percent to 6 percent this year.
 Last month’s jump jeopardizes those efforts, with inflation set to accelerate to as much as 6.5 percent by August, according to Alexander Morozov, chief economist at HSBC Holdings Plc in Moscow.

 “What is surprising is how quickly headline inflation has reversed its deceleration,” Morozov wrote yesterday in a note to clients.
-“The central bank’s job of keeping inflation in the range is seen as ‘Mission impossible.’”
+“The central bank’s job of keeping inflation in the range is seen as ‘mission impossible.’”

 About 40 percent of the food consumed in Russia is imported, Julia Tsepliaeva, head of research at BNP Paribas (BNP) in Moscow, wrote last week in a note.
 Food costs, which account for 30 percent of the consumer price index, had risen at a slower pace in the last year after a strong harvest.

 Consumer prices rose 0.8 percent in the week ending July 2, the most since a jump of the same amount in January 2009, the statistics service said yesterday in a separate statement.
 Electricity prices surged 4.7 percent.
 Inflation in the first two days of July alone was 0.5 percent, the service said.

 “With inflation now rising and domestic growth healthy, it should become easier for the central bank to defend its recent hawkish stance,” Clemens Grafe, chief economist at Goldman Sachs Group Inc. in Moscow, wrote yesterday in a note.